desi109/fit-yummy-bar-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The idea of this app is to save the user's business cards.
-When the user signs up, the system automatically generates a 4-digit code that is unique.
-If a user wants to give his business card to somebody, he just has to provide this code.
-The platform has a search system that searches other users by using this user code.
-After the user's business card which is searched, is found, it can be added with just one click.
-The application has a user`s connections board, from where the user can see all his contacts.
-Every user profile can be edited and the new information for a user will be updated also for the people who have been saved his business card.

-The app has a blue minimalistic design and it is easy to be used by everyone.
+The app has a yellow minimalistic design and it is easy to be used by everyone.

 ![home-page-bar]
 ![products-page-bar]